NyteshadeXT/PF2e-Core-Vault/01) Rules/GM Tools/Pathfinder Society Boons/Menace Under Otari.md

 Choose two ability boosts.
 One must be to Dexterity or Strength and one is a free ability boost.

 You're trained in the Acrobatics skill, and the Sailing Lore skill.
-You gain the [[Feats/Cat Fall|Cat Fall]] skill feat.
+You gain the [[Cat Fall|Cat Fall]] skill feat.

 *Source: *
 *OGL*